8 Best Student Loan Refinance Bonus Programs (February 2026)

 Many lawyers are afraid of refinancing their student loans.
 What are those lawyers really worried about?
 They’re worried they might not be able to make monthly payments.
 But if that happens, it’s not like the student loan companies can repossess your brain.
 Student loans are an unsecured debt.
 If you stop paying, the student loan companies have limited recourse.
 They’ll report you to the credit bureaus.
 But all the credit bureaus can do is lower your credit score.
 Your credit score is the least of your problems if you can’t make student loan payments.
 If you’re sure that you’re going to pay off your loans eventually (and forgo seeking forgiveness), then it’s time to refinance the student loans.
 Paying an extra $7,000 a year in interest so that you can return to REPAYE payments “just in case” is a very expensive insurance policy premium that doesn’t seem worth it to me.
 Most private lenders offer deferment loans terms and hardship options today anyway.

-Fact #10: You can get student loan refinance bonus
+Fact #10: You can get a student loan refinance bonus

 You’re already going to save tens of thousands of dollars in interest when you refinance.
 But I’ve got an even better deal for you: extra cash in your pocket.
-I’ve negotiated a special student loan refinancing bonus with each of the main refinancing companies so that you get a little extra cash back when you do (and you help support this site).
+When you refinance through Biglaw Investor and submit your claim form, you’ll receive a cash bonus on top of your interest savings.
 Plus, when you refinance through one of our links you’ll be part of the Biglaw Investor family.
-It’s hard for a student loan company to ignore a customer that’s literally refinancing millions of dollars in student loans (like us), so if you have questions (or need some extra help), you’ll benefit from being a “big fish”.
+It’s hard for a student loan company to ignore a customer that’s literally refinancing millions of dollars in student loans (like us), so if you have questions or need extra help, you’ll benefit from being a “big fish.”
 We have dedicated contacts with each company.

 Refinancing law school loans